About the exceptional and compelling category

 The Pupil Admissions team will not contact third parties to obtain information.
 It is your responsibility to send evidence.

-- ensure the Pupil Admissions team receive the correct supporting evidence by the deadline of 15 January 2022
+- ensure the Pupil Admissions team receive the correct supporting evidence by the relevant deadline

 - send information by email where possible

 - use recorded delivery if you must post correspondence so that Royal Mail can confirm delivery for you

 - not send original documents as we cannot return them

 - ensure that you have received an acknowledgement of safe receipt of your correspondence from Pupil Admissions.